Vizzuality/CartoDB-Tutorials/cartodb-js/density_maps.md

 Save the file and refresh your browser to see the change if you like.

-## Adding a legend.

-One thing left is the legend.
-In the template.html file we provided you we added a very simple way to make a legend.
-You now have two options: (1) Remove the legend, or (2) Update it for you data.
-We'll show you both.

 #### Remove the legend

 Removing the legend is easy, if you would rather update it though, skip to the next section.
 On line 81 you will find a line that looks like the following,